 New provisions in the 2014 – 2020 period on the examination and acceptance of accounts

-The new provisions in the Common Provision Regulation 1303/2013 (CPR) concerning financial management, audit and financial corrections in relation to Cohesion Policy Funds mean that the assurance model for the 2014-2020 programming period has to be re-examined.
+The provisions in the CPR concerning financial management, audit and financial corrections in relation to Cohesion Policy Funds mean that the assurance model for the 2014-2020 programming period needs to be modified compared to the 2007 – 2013 programming period.

-The key new elements are:
+The key new elements on financial management in the CPR are:

-A twelve-month accounting year running from 1 July to 30 June;
+A twelve-month accounting year running from 1 July to 30 June (except for the first one);

-Retention of 10% from each EU interim payment with reimbursement/recovery of annual balance due, following acceptance of accounts by the Commission;
+Retention of 10% of EU interim payment calculated on the basis of MS payment applications;

+The reimbursement/recovery of annual balance, following acceptance of accounts by the Commission;

-Submission by each programme of certified accounts for expenditure declared to the Commission in relation to the accounting year;
+Submission by each programme of certified accounts for expenditure declared to the Commission during the accounting year;

 Submission to the Commission of accompanying documents to give assurance on the accuracy of the accounts, the effective functioning of the system and the legality and regularity of the underlying transactions (management declaration, annual summary of controls and audits, audit opinion and control report (assurance documents));

-In the 2014-2020 period, the EU budget is protected by means of a systematic retention of 10% of each interim payment reimbursed by the Commission.
+In the 2014-2020 programming period, the EU budget is protected by means of a systematic retention of 10% of the interim payments as indicated above.
 By February following the end of the accounting year (1 July - 30 June), the control cycle is complete both through management verifications by the managing authorities and audits by the audit authorities.
-And the residual risk of error in the block of expenditure covered by the accounts should be low since the certifying authorities must deduct all irregularities detected during the accounting year and up to the certification of annual accounts.
+And the residual risk of error in the block of expenditure covered by the accounts should be low since the certifying authorities must deduct all irregularities detected during the accounting year and up to the transmission of the draft annual accounts by the CA to the AA.
+Nevertheless the accounts to be submitted to the Commission need to be corrected if the AA still detected irregularities and/or propose further adjustments.

-The Commission examines the assurance documents and the accounts provided by the Member States.
+The Commission examines the assurance documents and the accounts provided by the relevant authorities in the Member States.
 The payment / recovery of the final balance is made only after this assessment is finalised and the accounts are accepted.

-Steps of the assurance process